Sites of the Ancestors

 • 535 CE - Unknown source, possibly Krakatoa : ash and lava, no sun for months, then flooding, then drought

 Each wave of migrants brought new seeds, new technologies and new ideologies with them.
 They maintained trade relations with the people down south, sending turquoise as far south as the Yucatan and Guatemala.
 It was along those trade routes that major evolutions in their societies traveled.
 Those societal changes seem to have arrived in the north in discrete waves, the more prominent of which can be defined loosely as: Hohokam, Mogollon and Ancestral Puebloan, and they most likely came in compressed increments as migratory events.
 Each society found different sources of turquoise and traded that with different centers in Mexico.
 Each society grew a cotton that was first grown in northern Peru.
 They each grew varieties of maize, squash, melons and beans that came north from central Mexico, also in waves as the seeds improved.
 The Hohokam built platform mounds, the Mogollon built square and rectangular kivas above ground and the Puebloans built round kivas below ground.
 They all built multi-story cities using stacked stone and adobe mud.
 Most of my story here concerns the migrants and trade caravans that went to the lands of the Ancestral Puebloans and camped out.
 The descendants of many are still there.
-The Hohokam and Mogollon faded out during the extended bad weather events in the mid 1400s.
+The Hohokam and Mogollon faded away during the extended bad weather events in the mid 1400s.

 Most of the precursors of the Ancestral Puebloans seem to have settled in the area south and east of the Colorado River, what we might now refer to as "Kayenta-Tusayan."
 There they displaced and/or merged with hunter/gatherer clans that had been in the area for hundreds of years.
 The indigenous culture was part of the Pueblo-Plateau tradition, a shared cultural complex spanning from the Rio Grande valley to the Mojave Desert.
 Many of the archaeological sites found in the Grand Gulch and Cedar Mesa areas of southern Utah were left by them.
 They were the people of the Late Archaic, the Basketmaker and the Pithouse time periods.
 It wasn't until the mindset that turned pithouses into kivas and built with stone-and-mud stack architecture arrived that the Hohokam, Mogollon and Ancestral Puebloan can be said to have formed.

 That was in the latter 500s CE.
 It was in 536 CE that the sun disappeared globally, for several years.
 One of the largest volcanic eruptions of the last 2,000 years put so much ash into the sky that global temperatures dropped and there was no summer.
 There were torrential rains instead.
 Then everything went dry.
 Crops failed, people starved and there were major upheavals in organized societies around the world.
 The New World was no exception.
 People were on the move, looking for a place where they could continue living.
 In Mesoamerica, many went north, traveling through the mountains and across the deserts, hoping to find better weather and better land with room to grow.
-In the oral histories, it is known as the search for the "Middle Place."
+In the indigenous oral histories, it is known as the search for the "Middle Place."

-The more westerly flow of southern people first went through the Tucson basin, then traveled down the Santa Cruz River to the Gila River, to where the Gila met the Salt River, then down to where the Salt opened out into the Valley of the Sun.
-In the Valley of the Sun the society we call "Hohokam" came into its own.
-Over the next several hundred years they multiplied, spread out and built massive irrigation systems to feed their people.
+The more central flow of southern people passed across the Sonoran Desert into the Tucson basin and became the early Hohokam.
+Then they traveled down the Santa Cruz River to the Gila River, to where the Gila met the Salt River, then down to where the Salt opened out into the Valley of the Sun.
+In the Valley of the Sun the society we call "Hohokam Core" came into its own.
+Over the next several hundred years they multiplied and spread out, building massive irrigation systems to feed their people.
 Then the sun disappeared, again, several times.
 Each time they retracted from their settlement frontiers and reorganized their society.
-They essentially disappeared in the mid 1400s, their pueblos and valleys completely depopulated.
+They essentially disappeared in the mid 1400s, their pueblos and valleys completely deserted.
 The Pima and the Tohono O'odham of southern Arizona may be their direct descendants but they occupy more elevated and more rugged landscapes than the Hohokam did.

 The ideology that became the Ancestral Puebloans passed across Mogollon territory and extended to the north and northwest from there.
-They stayed around the Virgin River and south of the Colorado River but they got close to both (the Fremont culture was being birthed on the other side of those rivers).
-Many of them settled in the Four Corners area while others preferred to live along the Little Colorado River.
+They stayed east of the Virgin River and south of the Colorado River but they got close to both (the Fremont culture was being birthed on the other side of those rivers).
+Many of them settled in the Four Corners area while others preferred to live along the Little Colorado River and its tributaries.
 Some liked living around the mesas in between.
 Over the next several hundred years the people moved around on the land, building and rebuilding stone villages as they went.
 Being more northerly, their countryside tended to be cooler and drier so minor variations in the weather had more effect on them.
 The disappearance of the sun, to a society that absolutely needed and worshiped the sun, was a disaster.
-Several years with no sun (indicating a complete failure of their religious practices), beginning around 1258 CE, and then a major drought, is what most likely caused the abandonment of the Mesa Verde/Four Corners area.
-But some folks had already been leaving the area.
+Several years with no sun (indicating a complete failure of their religious practices), beginning around 1257 CE, and then a major drought, is what most likely caused the abandonment of the Mesa Verde/Four Corners area.
+But some folks had already long been leaving the area.

 Some of the migrants from the far south went to the area east of the San Francisco Peaks around 600 CE.
 They built homes and raised crops for several hundred years, then left around 1060 CE when Sunset Crater erupted.
 Many of them went south to Sinagua pueblos just above and below the Mogollon Rim for the next few decades (Tuzigoot, Montezuma Castle and Well, Walnut Canyon and others).
 Then they returned and rebuilt the pueblos at Wupatki and Wukoki and took advantage of the renewed soil.
+Ancient potsherds found around these publos indicate that their residents were in regular contact with the Hopi mesas.

 The sun disappeared again in 1536.
 Again, the weather turned cooler and torrential rains came down for several years.
 Crops were washed away, people starved, and then it got dry for a few years.
 It was around that time when most of the descendants of the migrants from the Four Corners area finally settled into the places where they are now (the valleys of the Jemez River and the Rio Grande).
 There has been movement among and around those settlements since but that's when most of today's centers of population came into being: when the Spanish arrived a few years later they essentially froze the Puebloans in place.